 There’s also red in my aura, she says—but that’s not supposed to be there.
-That means I’ve been letting logic guide me rather than my emotions and intuition both in life and in my business, which is not my authentic way of being (how on earth did she know?).
+That means I’ve been letting logic guide me rather than intuition, both in life and in my business, which is not my authentic way of being.
+(How did she know?)

-Suffice it to say that my first-ever aura-reading experience was pretty spot on.
-Curious to learn more about all things auras—what even is an aura, and what do the colors signify?—I called upon Firester, as well as Mama Medicine founder Deborah Hanekamp, who reads auras as part of her healing offerings, to clear things up.
+Suffice it to say, my first aura-reading experience was pretty spot on.
+Curious to learn more about all things auras (like what an aura really is, and what the colors signify), I called upon Firester, as well as Mama Medicine founder Deborah Hanekamp, who reads auras as part of her healing offerings, to clear things up.
 Color me intrigued.

-Hanekamp adds that "just like we have a physical body, we also have an energetic body.
-The aura is then the energy that we radiate."
-This explains why you can pick up on a person’s vibe just by being in the same room, and you can literally feel when some is staring at you so you turn around.
-"Their energy is being sent to your energy, so you feel it," she says.
+Hanekamp adds that an aura is "the energy that we radiate" and encapsulates the unique energetic counterpart to our physical body.
+This explains why you may be able to pick up on a person’s vibe just by being in the same room as they are, or you might be able to feel when someone is staring at you from the back or side, even if you can't see them.
+"Their energy is being sent to your energy, so you feel it," says Hanekamp.

-While some say auras have seven different layers, neither Firester nor Hanekemp see them that way.
-Similar to the rainbow-hued aura portraits, they see them as splotches of colors around people.
-And just like each reader sees auras differently, they also might see different colors and interpret them differently as well.
+While some say auras have seven different layers or levels, neither Firester nor Hanekemp sees them that way.
+Instead, they see auras as splotches of colors around people, much like the images of rainbow-hued aura portraits.
+And they both note that different aura readers may also see different colors in the same person's aura.

 For example, while Firester saw predominantly purple and blue in my aura, Hanekamp picked up on lots of bright yellow and green.
-(But more on what those colors mean later.)
-Both of their interpretations rang true for me, but pointed to different facets of my personality—meaning, the readings were different, but equally accurate.
+Both of their interpretations rang true for me, but pointed to different facets of my personality—meaning, the readings were different, but felt equally accurate.

 What do the different aura colors mean?

 “The vibe for yellow is inquisitive, busy, and curious,” Firester says.
 “You always see a little to-do list in their head.
 They’re very scheduled.”
 Yellow people also love immersing themselves in practical forms of art, such as baking, interior design, and sewing.
-You’ll often see them in jobs like therapists, directors, and accountants.
-And when it comes to working out, they love things with form like yoga and Pilates.
+These folks are often therapists, directors, and accountants.
+And when it comes to working out, they love things with clear structure and form like yoga and Pilates.

 For Hanekemp, green in an aura means “compassion, natural healing energy, a deep connection to the Earth, and a lot of divine feminine wisdom.”

-Conversely, purples are creative, artistic, emotional, and intuitive.
+Purples are creative, artistic, emotional, and intuitive.
 “Spiritual evolution is big for them,” Firester says.
 “They have an 'It' factor.”
-This helps explain why many artists, like Prince and Lady Gaga, have big, purple auras.
+This helps explain why many artists, like Prince and Lady Gaga, have big purple auras.

 When it comes to fitness, the activities at hand have to be fun for purples (think: dance cardio and Zumba).
 Career-wise, you often find purples working as teachers, therapists, and writers.